Halo 5: Guardians: Release

 Halo 5 released worldwide on October 27, 2015.
 In the United States, it was the first shooter in the franchise to receive a Teen rating from the Entertainment Software Rating Board, instead of a Mature rating.
 Microsoft executive Aaron Greenberg felt that the M ratings on previous installments were surprising given the comparative lack of graphic violence, but that the Teen rating gave Halo 5 a larger potential audience.
 The game shipped in a standard edition, limited edition, and collector's edition.
 The limited edition came with a REQ bundle, dossiers on the game's characters, the Fall of Reach film, a statue of a Guardian, and a "steelbook" metal case.
 The collector's edition contained the limited edition extras, plus a commemorative statue of Master Chief and Agent Locke.
 The collector's edition comes with a digital code rather than a physical disc; fan feedback led Microsoft to offer a limited-time free trade-in program so buyers could have a physical disc instead.

-Post-release
+A Windows PC version of the game's map editing tool and multiplayer, Halo 5: Forge, was released for Windows 10 on September 8, 2016.

+First-week global sales of Halo 5 software and hardware totaled more than US$400 million, making it the biggest Halo launch in Xbox history.
+It was also the best-selling digital title.
+Within its first five days of release, Halo 5 was the best-selling game of October in the United States, according to NPD Group, which tracks physical sales from retailers.
+In November, Halo 5 was the eighth best selling game according to NPD's figures.
+It was the ninth best-selling game of 2015 in the United States.

+Halo 5: Guardians was the eleventh bestselling retail game during its first week of release in Japan, with 7,455 physical copies. being sold.
+In the United Kingdom, Halo 5 debuted on the top of the sales charts as measured by Chart-Track, besting the week's other new release, Assassin's Creed Syndicate.
+It outsold previous Halo release The Master Chief Collection by 50% in its first week, though its sales were lower than previous major Halo releases.
+The following week sales decreased 78 percent, and Halo 5 was displaced from the top of the charts by Call of Duty: Black Ops III.
+The game was the tenth best selling title of 2015 in Australia.
+Frank O'Connor said that the game sold 5 million copies in the first three months of its release.

+Updates

 Halo 5 was supported by free post-release content updates that added new features, weapons, and multiplayer maps.
 Holmes explained that the studio did not want to segregate the player base by distributing maps as paid downloadable content.

-A Windows PC version of the game's map editing tool and multiplayer, Halo 5: Forge, was released for Windows 10 on September 8, 2016.
-The game was later updated in 2017 to run at 4K resolutions on the Xbox One X.